chathurinalika/JerseyDemo1/README.md

 # JerseyDemo

-This is a demo project for Jersey which include GET with PathParam, QueryParam and JSON.
+This is a demo project for Jersey which display data as XML format.
+Used hard coded data instead of geting from DB.
-Used tomact to run the program and used URIs are mentioned in the method comments.